-The Act provides for two categories of lawyers for children-the child's attorney and the best interests attorney-butattorney-and does not endorse the dual rolehybrid category of attorney/guardian ad litem.
 The child's attorney is in a traditional attorney-client relationship with the child and is therefore under traditional ethical limitations governing that relationship.
 Under the Act, the child's attorney remains a client-directed representative and should function within that role rather than advocating for what the lawyer believes to be in the child's best interests.
-The Act authorizes, however, a limited exercise of "substituted judgment" by the child's attorney u.
-Under Section 12, when the child is incapable of reasoned judgment and meaningful communication as to a particular issue.
-In that limited circumstance, the child's attorney may take a position that is in the child's best interests so long as the position is not in conflict with the child's expressed objectives.
-The child's attorney may also request appointment of a court court-appointed advisor or, where permitted, a best interests attorney.
-Similarly In contrast, if a child's expressed goals would put the child at risk of substantial harm, the child's attorney should must request a court-appointed advisor for the child or withdraw from representation and request the appointment of a court advisor or, where permitted, a best interests attorney.
-By appointing a court advisor Thus, the court can seek Act provides mechanisms to ensure that evidence of potential harm to the child
+The Act authorizes, however, a limited exercise of "substituted judgment" by the child's attorney.
+Under Section 12, when the child is incapable of reasoned judgment and meaningful communication as to a particular issue, the child's attorney may take a position that is in the child's best interests so long as the position is not in conflict with the child's expressed objectives.
+The child's attorney may also request appointment of a court-appointed advisor.
+In contrast, if a child's expressed goals would put the child at risk of substantial harm, the child's attorney must request a court-appointed advisor for the child or withdraw from representation and request the appointment of a best interests attorney.
+Thus, the Act provides mechanisms to ensure that evidence of potential harm to the child will be brought to the attention of the court.